 1 (750 ml) bottle chilled dry rosé (I used a 2011 Charles Melton Rose of Virginia Rosé from the Barossa Valley.
 I probably didn’t need to get that fancy)

 2 tsp lemon juice

-Add sugar, water, and creme de cassis together in a small pan.
+Add sugar and water together in a small pan.
 Bring up to a gentle simmer until the sugar is dissolved.
-Remove from heat and add the berries.
+Remove from heat and add the creme de cassis and berries.
 Let cool until room temperature then add to pitcher.
 Add chilled wine and lemon juice and cover.
 Chill until you are ready to serve.
 Enjoy!